eosnetworkfoundation/eos-evm-contract/docs/local_testnet_deployment_plan.md

 ### 4. Setup The Transaction Wrapper Service

-Setup the transaction wrapper service to wrap ETH write requests into Antelope transactions.
+Setup the transaction wrapper service to wrap EVM transactions into Antelope transactions.
+This is also required in mainnet for service providers who want to be EVM transaction miners and get miner rewards in EOS.

 #### Install The Necessary nodejs Tools